 If you live in Tennessee, you might think of Nashville and Memphis as top spots for bachelor and bachelorette parties.
 But have you ever thought about Knoxville?
 If you're looking for a more laid-back experience, Knoxville might be the right fit for you!
 Read below on what guys and girls can do in Knoxville.

-Lonesome Dove: For a nice dinner, head to Old City to Lonesome Dove.
-LD has urban western cuisine with meats like duck, rabbit, and rattlesnake.
-Plus the decor is cool.
+For a nice dinner, head to Old City to Lonesome Dove.
+The restaurant has urban western cuisine with meats like duck, rabbit, and rattlesnake, plus the decor is cool.

 Make your way to the lobby and enter through a sliding door (the hotel staff can direct you) to get to the Peter Kern Library.
 This speakeasy is accessible through the hotel as well as through the alley next to the hotel for a true off-the-grid bar experience.
 The Peter Kern Library will take you back to 1920's prohibition, so pull out your flapper outfits and try the Holly Golightly cocktail.

 A cool area of Knoxville is Old City.
 There are a lot of great places to eat and drink.
 Old City Wine Bar is one of them!
 Stop in for a glass of their sangria, more than 48 glasses of wine and 150 bottles on their extensive menu.

 Located in Market Square, Oliver Royale has breakfast, brunch, lunch, and dinner but the most buzz is around their drinks.
 They have contemporary classics, wine, and cocktails with a cool atmosphere to enjoy.
 If you can, try to sit on their outdoor patio.

 Another great place to enjoy a cocktail is Sapphire.
 The decor and vibe are so moody and glamorous, it’ll remind you of something out of an F. Scott Fitzgerald book.
 If you're feeling extra glitzy, they have a $350 Martini!